All Episodes

 I will not be shocked if that ends up being the actual conclusion.

-Remember, this is an attorney general that according to if he was telling the truth, James Comey said that call it a matter.
+Remember, this is an attorney general that according to if he was telling the truth, James Comey said that, call it a matter.

 Don't call it an investigation involving the Clinton campaign.

-Uh, and I know Senate Judiciary Committee members are demanding Lynch now testify.
+And I know Senate Judiciary Committee members are demanding Lynch now testify.

-Uh all right, Jay Seculah, always a pleasure.
+All right, Jay Secula, always a pleasure.

 Thank you.

-We'll see you tonight on Hannity, 10 Eastern on the Fox News Channel, along with New King, which we got a great lineup tonight.
+We'll see you tonight on Hannity 10 Eastern on the Fox News channel, along with Newt Gingrich.

 Sarah Carter will join us tonight.